Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes/Diabetes Mellitus.md

 # Information

 **Diabetes Mellitus** is a chronic disorder of **elevated blood glucose** levels.
 It can be either caused by a *lack of insulin*, also called Type I DM, or a *lack of response to insulin*, called Type II DM.
-It has many known **long-term complications**, from vascular, kidney, neuropathic, and blindness
+It has many known **long-term complications**, from vascular, kidney, neuropathic, and blindness.
+It is often called the *"Silent Killer"*, due to a lack of symptoms until complications

 > [!Important]
 - Important point